yuzhaouoe/yuzhaouoe.github.io/_posts/2024-10-28-LogitLens.md

 published: true
 ---

-In this short tutorial, we'll implement LogitLens to inspect the inner representations of language models (LLMs).
-[LogitLens](https://www.alignmentforum.org/posts/AcKRB8wDpdaN6v6ru/interpreting-gpt-the-logit-lens) is a straightforward interpretability method that applies the language model head, or "unembedding matrix," at each layer to examine how internal representations change as the model processes inputs.
+In this short tutorial, we'll implement LogitLens to inspect the inner representations of a pre-trained Large Language Model.
+[LogitLens](https://www.alignmentforum.org/posts/AcKRB8wDpdaN6v6ru/interpreting-gpt-the-logit-lens) is a straightforward yet effective interpretability method.

-The core idea behind LogitLens is to apply the language model's output layer (also known as the "unembedding matrix") to the hidden states at each layer of the transformer.
+The core idea behind LogitLens is to apply the language model's output layer (also known as the "unembedding matrix" or "language modeling head") to the hidden states at each layer of the transformer.
 This allows us to see how the model's internal representations change as the input progresses through the network.
 Surprisingly, the model often acquires a significant amount of semantic understanding in the earlier layers of the transformer.
 By inspecting the predicted tokens at each layer, we can observe how the model's understanding of the input evolves.

 > **Disclaimer**: ✋ If you're looking for advanced interpretability tools, there are plenty of powerful libraries out there.
-But here, we're going back to basics because it's always cool to understand how things work under the hood.
+But here, we're going back to basics and do this from scratch because it's always cool to understand how things work under the hood.

 You can also <a href="https://drive.google.com/file/d/1nTGbjz4AK7QZqq5BgzQozqHcjpIAndCG" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>